awsdocs/amazon-opensearch-service-developer-guide/doc_source/managedomains-logstash.md

 **OpenSearch**
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/opensearch-service/latest/developerguide/managedomains-logstash.html)

-In order for OpenSearch domains to be compatible with version 7\.12 of Logstash OSS, you need to choose **Enable compatibility mode** in the console when creating or upgrading to an OpenSearch version\.
-This setting makes the domain artificially report its version as 7\.10\.2 so the plugin continues to work\.
+\*In order for OpenSearch domains to use IAM authentication with Logstash OSS, you need to choose **Enable compatibility mode** in the console when creating or upgrading to an OpenSearch version\.
+This setting makes the domain artificially report its version as 7\.10 so the plugin continues to work\.
 To use the [AWS CLI](https://docs.aws.amazon.com/cli/latest/reference/es/) or [configuration API](configuration-api.md), set `override_main_response_version` to `true` in the advanced settings\.

 To enable or disable compatibility mode on *existing* OpenSearch domains, you need to use the OpenSearch `_cluster/settings` API:

 ```
-PUT _cluster/settings
+PUT /_cluster/settings
 {
-  "compatibility": {
+  "persistent" : {
-    "override_main_response_version": "true"
+    "compatibility.override_main_response_version" : true
   }
 }
 ```